Ramenisneat/remoteNeofetch/README.md

 Without sudo means no installing which means no images :(

-So I built from source the dependencies I needed (ImageMagick, icat and Iterm2-imgcat).
+So I built from source the dependencies I needed (ImageMagick, icat and Iterm2-imgcat). <br>
-Imagemagick is just the official Imagemagick gcc AppImage, I renamed it to convert for it to be used in neofeth. icat is built from the official repo link below. imgcat is a bash script found on the official iterm2 website.
+Imagemagick is just the official Imagemagick gcc AppImage, I renamed it to convert for it to be used in neofeth. <br>
+icat is built from the official repo link below. <br>
+imgcat is a bash script found on the official iterm2 website.

 All I did was patch in these built files into the neofetch bash script and called it a day.